If you're reading this, you probably already know you’ve got a clutter problem. And you probably know you need to get it under control.

 You’ve tried to focus on things that “spark joy.”
 You’ve had yard sales and sold your junk on Facebook.
-You clean things out at least once a year.
+You do your annual spring cleaning.

 But somehow, with a family, a job, a million things to do and places to go, no matter how many times you do a purge, you just wind up with more and more stuff.

 How can you declutter and keep that clutter under control for good?
 How can you finally become a minimalist?

 It's all about habits.
 Below are 5 tips to make decluttering and minimalism a habit.

 Your version of minimalism doesn’t have to look like that YouTube expert that can fit everything he owns into a backpack.
 If it is - that’s amazing.
 But probably not realistic with a home and family.

 Define what minimalism looks like to you.
 Remember it's about decluttering and living with less so that people and experiences shine through.
 Write it down so you know exactly what you are trying to achieve and maintain.

 Once you write it down, start sharing your goals with others and declare that you are embracing minimalism.
 Why?
 Well, social psychologists have identified what they callthe principle of consistency.
 Once you take a stand or declare something to be true, it’s human nature to be stubbornly consistent with that stand.

 So the more you declare and share your minimalist journey, the more you will feel compelled todeclutter like a minimalist.

 Let’s face it, it’s human nature to lose motivation when we’re developing new habits.
 So here’s another little psychological trick.
 Stack the minimalist habits you are trying to develop with something you look forward to doing.